At Primal Survivor, I’ve talked about protecting your home from theft and intruders before.

-If it is a big hassle to put the jewelry back in its secret hiding spot, your wife probably won’t do it, meaning it will be there in her jewelry box waiting to be found by the thieves.
+If it is a big hassle to put the jewelry back in its secret hiding spot, you probably won’t do it, meaning it will be there waiting to be found by the thieves.

 3. Does it need to be safeguarded against fire and flooding?

 Do you want to risk all of your hard-earned money going up in smoke because it was someplace like a secret wall compartment?

 Secret Containers for Hiding Money and Small Valuables

 I’ve even seen a lettuce safe that you keep in your fridge.
 But I DO NOT like these food-type safes.
 What if someone comes over and wants to drink a coke?
 They are going to find your hidden valuables instead!

 But I do love the idea of a deodorant safe.
 Absolutely no one is going to borrow your deodorant!

 This secret safe is perfect for hiding money, jewelry, or other small valuables that you need to access frequently.